 The Panel of Fellows shall be an Open Standing Committee reporting and shall consist of selected Fellows, one from each Division and Class each serving a term of three years and selected annually as to provide overlap of membership terms.
-In the event of failure of a Division or Class to select a representative to the Panel, the President of the SOCIETY may make such appointments to be chosen among the membership of that Division or Class, and announced at least 45 days prior to the Annual Meeting.
-A Chair of the Panel shall be appointed annually by the President of the SOCIETY, chosen from the Panel membership.
+In the event of failure of a Division or Class to select a representative to the Panel, the President of the SOCIETY may make such appointments to be chosen among the membership of that Division or Class.
+A chair of the Panel shall be appointed annually by the President of the SOCIETY, chosen from the Panel membership.